awsdocs/amazon-efs-user-guide/doc_source/using-amazon-efs-utils.md

 The amazon\-efs\-utils package is available for installation in Amazon Linux and the Amazon Machine Images \(AMIs\) for Amazon Linux 2\.

 **Note**
-If you're using AWS Direct Connect, you can find installation instructions in [Walkthrough 5: Create and Mount a File System On\-Premises with AWS Direct Connect](efs-onpremises.md)\.
+If you're using AWS Direct Connect, you can find installation instructions in [Walkthrough: Create and Mount a File System On\-Premises with AWS Direct Connect and VPN](efs-onpremises.md)\.

 **To install the amazon\-efs\-utils package**